andreafrancia/trash-cli/README.txt

 trash-cli provides the following commands to manage the trash:

-  * trash-file          trashes files and directories.
+  * trash-put          trashes files and directories.
   * trash-empty         empty the trashcan(s).
   * trash-list          list trashed file.
   * trash-restore       restore a trashed file.